FAQ’s

 A passport that’s valid for at least 6 months after your travel date.
 If you’re a US citizen, you won’t need to obtain a visa to visit Spain.
 For citizens of other nations, please check the Schengen website to look up your country and determine whether you need a visa.
 (We’ll ask for a photo or scanned copy when you register for the trip.)

-Probably a jacket and some light rain gear, as well as sunglasses and sunscreen, depending on which regions you’re visiting with us.
-October weather is generally very mild, but things can get chilly at night and Galicia is famous for rain.
-Andalucia is a much drier region and can be quite hot during the day.
+Probably a light jacket, as well as sunglasses and sunscreen, depending on which regions you’re visiting with us.
+Andalucia can be quite hot during the day, but the inland destinations also cool down quickly at night.

 If you pack light and don’t need to check a bag, you’ll save a lot of money on flights.
 There will be opportunities to do laundry.